oemof/oemof-solph/docs/usage.rst

 Using the multi-period (investment) mode (experimental)
 -------------------------------------------------------
-Sometimes you might be interested in how energy systems could evolve in the longer-term until 2045 or 2050 to meet some carbon neutrality and climate protection or RES and energy efficiency targets.
+Sometimes you might be interested in how energy systems could evolve in the longer-term, e.g. until 2045 or 2050 to meet some carbon neutrality and climate protection or RES and energy efficiency targets.

 While in principle, you could try to model this in oemof using the standard investment mode described above (see :ref:`investment_mode_label`),